If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 The Remedy

-It's customary to provide the customer with two copies of every logo variant you create, one with the kerning packed in tightly for larger-scale usability and the other with broader set kerning for smaller-scale designs.
+It's customary to provide the customer with two copies of every logo variant you create, one with the kerning packed tightly for larger-scale usability and the other with broader set kerning for smaller-scale designs.

 Rule 4: Don't Auto-Kern (Major Logo Mistake )